centresource/generator-playbook/README.md

 # Playbook

-Playbook is a Yeoman generator to get you building interfaces faster.
+Playbook is a Yeoman generator for prototyping and building experiences.
 [Jekyll](http://jekyllrb.com/) is included for static site generation.
 [Bourbon](http://bourbon.io), [Neat](http://neat.bourbon.io) & [Bitters](http://bitters.bourbon.io/) are included to help you write CSS faster.

 [Gulp](http://gulpjs.com/) is used for compilation of [Sass](http://sass-lang.com) and [CoffeeScript](http://coffeescript.org) (optional).
 [Bower](http://bower.io/) is used for managing dependencies.